GiasuddinvuiyaBD/nextjs12-crash-course/README.md

 > basically inside the pages folder we need to make router of our applications.
 > new i will be a about.js page router

+### view page source
+Now we are added some <Head> </Head> inside of it i have added title and meta tag.
+If we want to see the value of our specific page it's possible.
+But if i create any application with react-react-app or regular clined side application i am not gonne see the content into the source code or view page.
+Just we will be able to see the main or root file.
+Next js is very good for ESO.